Your Little Black Book's Green Policy

 – Last updated: March 2024 – I know that air travel is very taxing on the environment.
 And yet I do it.
 I don't have any plans to travel less either.
 I can be completely honest about that.
 When I shared a photo of my son Manuel on Instagram in 2019 and mentioned in the caption our first flight together, I got a comment from someone who thought it was ridiculous to fly with a baby.
 Too taxing on the environment and not what we should be teaching our children as something "normal."

 Regarding the first point, that's absolutely true.
 And I think it's impressive when people stop flying entirely.
 Personally, I don't think that's feasible for many people.
 Certainly not in my line of work.
 But finding a middle ground and taking the train more often when possible... of course, you think about that.
 Just like eating less meat.
 Ten years ago, we also thought vegan food was for a small group, and now it's the most normal thing in the world.
-Or at least the norm is to eat less or no meat.
-While I believe everyone should do what they feel comfortable with, it's important to be conscious about the choices you make.
-As a flexitarian, I'm a big promoter of this on Your Little Black Book. vegetarian en vegan Eating among non-vegetarians.
-But I'm also very honest about the fact that learning new patterns and habits is much easier than breaking old ones.
+Or at least the norm to eat less or no meat.
+While I believe everyone should do what they feel comfortable with, it's important to be conscious of the choices you make.
+On Your Little Black Book, as a flexitarian, I'm a big promoter of vegetarian and vegan food among non-vegetarians.
+But I'm also very honest about the fact that adopting new patterns and habits is much easier than breaking old ones.
 For example, when I'm on the go, I sometimes eat at McDonald's, and I'm very honest about that.
-On the other hand, the next day I'm cooking at home with vegan mince, and we eat as much meat as possible at home, which we order directly from the farmer through Koopeenkoe.nl of Koopeenkip.nlYou may have your own opinion about that, but I personally believe that if you slowly introduce change into your life, you will maintain that change in the long run because it's a new pattern.
+On the other hand, the next day I cook at home with vegan minced meat and we eat as much meat as possible at home that we order directly from the farmer via Koopeenkoe.nl of Koopeenkip.nlYou may have your own opinion about that, but I personally believe that if you slowly introduce change into your life, you will maintain that change in the long run because it's a new pattern.

 Something else I'm gradually exploring is switching to an electric car.
 I still have so many questions about it, but this fall, my partner Peugeot and I will explore what switching to 100% electric will mean for the road trips and weekend getaways we take for Your Little Black Book.
 First with the E208 and later with the E2008, which is more spacious so we can easily take all our belongings (read: stroller).